brunocfalcao/larapush/README.md

 ## About Larapush

-Larapush is a Laravel library that will allow you to push your codebase to your Laravel web server using a single artisan command: <b>artisan push</b>, using OAuth autorization to guarantee HTTP transactional security.
+Larapush is a Laravel library that allows you to upload your codebase to your Web Server using a single artisan command: <b>artisan push</b>.

 ### Features